paulloz/godot-ink/README.md

 An [ink](https://github.com/inkle/ink) integration for [Godot Engine](https://github.com/godotengine/godot).

+The following platforms have been tested with Godot 3.2.2:
+ * Windows 🗸
+ * Linux 🗸
+ * WebAssembly 🗸
+ * iOS 🗸

+I'm pretty sure this will also run fine on MacOS and Android but haven't witnessed it yet.
+If you end up testing an unlisted platform, please create an issue to tell me whether everything work or not.

 ## How to use

 When the plugin is properly loaded, you should be able to use the new ink panel to inspect your story.